Brian DeVore Consulting

 Teams that have had a slow incident response in the past 6 monthsEvery minute of confusion during an incident is a minute of lost revenue and trust.
 Observability directly reduces that time.

-Companies paying for Datadog/Splunk but not getting the valuePremium observability tools are powerful but require configuration expertise.
-We make the tool you already pay for work properly.
+Companies paying for Datadog/Splunk but not getting the valuePremium observability tools are powerful but often badly configured.
+We help clients get more operator value from the tooling they already have.

 Teams being asked to report on SLOs by leadership or investorsSLO dashboards are only credible if the underlying instrumentation is correct.
 We build it right.